apache/ignite-python-thin-client/docs/datatypes/cache_props.rst

 The :mod:`~pyignite.datatypes.prop_codes` module contains a list of ordinal values, that represent various cache settings.

-Please refer to the `Apache Ignite Data Grid`_ documentation on cache synchronization, rebalance, affinity and other cache configuration-related matters.
+Please refer to the `Configuring Caches`_ documentation on cache synchronization, rebalance, affinity and other cache configuration-related matters.